DjangoCRM/info/docs/help/notes-crm.md

 - **Postponed** – review is delayed.
 - **Considered** – memo has been reviewed.

-The stage of a memo is updated by its recipient.
+The stage of a CRM memo is updated by its recipient.
 After the stage **“considered”** is set, the owner can no longer edit it or change attached files.